 recycled thread by american & efird

-Our thread is made from 100% Repreve® recycled polyester.
+Our black, red, gold and navy thread colour options are made from 100% Repreve® recycled polyester.
 A mix of pre-consumer fiber waste and post consumer plastics.

 for the love of animals